felgru/dune-dpg/README.md

 We refer to the paper for notations and also for indications on how to solve other Partial Differential Equations.

-To visualize the solution, run in $DUNEDIR/dune-dpg/build-cmake/src/
+To visualize the solution, run in `$DUNEDIR/dune-dpg/build-cmake/src/`

     ./plot_solution <n> <c> <betaX> <betaY>

 where
-  <n> has to be replaced by the desired grid resolution,
-  <c> is the linear term in the transport problem
-  <betaX> <betaY> are the X and Y components of the transport direction
+  `<n>` has to be replaced by the desired grid resolution, `<c>` is the linear term in the transport problem `<betaX> <betaY>` are the X and Y components of the transport direction
                     beta=(betaX, betaY).
   (When unspecified, c=0 and beta=(cos(π/8), sin(π/8)).)

 The program will write two .vtu files to the current working directory,

-  transport_solution.vtu
+  - transport_solution.vtu
-  transport_solution_trace.vtu
+  - transport_solution_trace.vtu

 They contain the numerical solution of the interior variable $\phi$ and the lifting $w$ of the trace variable (cf. paper).
 The files allow to visualize $\phi$ and $w$ in ParaView.
-If you have the pvpython interpreter shipped with ParaView, you can also run scripts/plot_solution.py to regenerate the solution plot given in the paper.
+If you have the pvpython interpreter shipped with ParaView, you can also run `scripts/plot_solution.py` to regenerate the solution plot given in the paper.
 (This script was run with ParaView 4.2.0.
-As the Python interface of ParaView seems to be highly unstable, we cannot guarantee, that the script will run unmodified on another version of ParaView.)
+As the Python interface of ParaView seems to be highly unstable we cannot guarantee that the script will run unmodified on another version of ParaView.)

 Description of src/convergence_test.cc